Nico Vargas Killed in DUI Car Accident in Novato, CA

 What are the legal options for the Vargas family?

 Following a fatal DUI collision, families are often overwhelmed by the sudden loss and the complex legal aftermath.
-Stefano Formica, Of Bond Legal, observed that "Losing someone to a drunk driver is a unique pain because it's so completely preventable.
+Stefano Formica, of Counsel at Bond Legal, observed that "Losing someone to a drunk driver is a unique pain because it's so completely preventable.
 At a point-zero-eight blood alcohol level, a driver's reaction time and peripheral vision are reduced by thirty percent."

 In cases involving underage impaired drivers, investigators will trace the source of the alcohol to determine if adults or businesses bear liability for the fatal outcome.
 Individuals involved in DUI accidents may have legal options.
 Consulting a personal injury attorney can help clarify rights and potential claims.